AmokSolderer/APC/README.md

 I have written game codes for my Black Knight and Pinbot.
 They are still not final, but good enough to have fun with and to use as a reference when writing own code.
 Additionally there's a Base Code which should serve as a starting point for you to do your own game.
 It contains the very basics of a pinball game and it can be easily adapted to your machine.
 As a startup guide how to start writing game code I have written a short tutorial in the [wiki](https://github.com/AmokSolderer/APC/wiki) section.

 Please note that I have equipped my Black Knight with a [special kind of display](https://github.com/AmokSolderer/APC/tree/master/DOC/Hardware/Sys7Alpha) and that advanced APC commands like scrolling are currently not usable with pre System11 displays.
 This is because I think that these displays are not suited for homebrew machines.
 If you do all the work needed to do your own game code, you'd for sure want to have a display with letters, otherwise you wouldn't be able to even have a decent high score list.
 Additionally it would be quite cumbersome to debug some game software without the display being able to show letters.
 Therfore I recommend to use an early System11 display which has at least one row with alphanumeric displays (or build my System7Alpha).
 However, the basic software support is implemented, which means you can use the old displays without any restrictions you just have to do a bit more coding to get all the features.
 And if you just want to use them with PinMame to replace your old boards these displays will work perfectly well as soon as the PinMame support is completely done.

-To make it easier to start doing your own game I did a Base Code which provides basic pinball funtionality and should work in all machines with only small adaptions.

 ## Current Status (April 2020)